software-development-project-1/software-development-project-1.github.io/material/backend-deployment.md

 ## Register to CSC

-Start by registering to CSC by following [these instructions](/assets/rahti/csc_instructions_register.pdf).
+Start by registering to CSC by following [these instructions](https://github.com/Haaga-Helia-SOF003AS3A/documentation/blob/main/deployment-instructions/csc_instructions_md/csc_instructions_register.md).

 ## Configuring the Spring Boot project

-Make sure that your Spring Boot project is _in the repository's root folder, like this_ ✅:
+To ease the deployment, it is recommended that Spring Boot project is _in the repository's root folder, like this_ ✅:

 ```
 src/